 How Many Litter Boxes Do I Need?

 If you’re getting one cat, then obviously you need just the one litter box.
-But if you’re looking to bring two or more kitties home, the standard rule is that you need the same amount of litter boxes as cats — and then one more.
+But if you’re looking to bring two or more kitties home, the standard rule is that you need the same amount of litter boxes as cats, plus one more.

-What Are Hairballs All About?
-And Should I Be Alarmed?
+Hairballs–What Are Those About, And Should I Be Worried?

 You might have heard of hairballs, but the first time you see your cat puking one up, you’ll probably think something is seriously wrong.
-Your cat will heave and wheeze and seem like she’s in pain — and then she’ll regurgitate what can best be described as a small slimy sausage.
+Your cat will heave and wheeze and seem like they’re in pain, and then they’ll regurgitate what looks like a small, slimy sausage.

-But do keep an eye on your cat to make sure she’s not vomiting too often, as that can definitely be a sign that something is amiss and should be brought to the attention of your vet.
+But do keep an eye on your cat to make sure they’re not vomiting too often.
+This can definitely be a sign that something is amiss, and you should bring it to the attention of your vet.

 Do I Have To Cut My Cat’s Nails?

-While cats are naturally clean and self-grooming creatures, it’s often recommended that you trim a cat’s nails every couple of weeks.
+While cats are naturally clean and self-grooming creatures, vets and groomers often recommend that you trim a cat’s nails every couple of weeks.
 Unfortunately, the downside to this is that not only do most cats not enjoy having their nails trimmed, but those nails grow back quickly.

-Another school of thought suggests skipping nail trimming in favor of making sure your cat has lots of options to scratch — like scratch posts and corrugated cardboard contraptions — which can help keep her nails in check a more natural way.
+Another school of thought suggests skipping nail trimming in favor of making sure your cat has lots of options to scratch, like scratching posts and corrugated cardboard contraptions, which can help keep their nails in check in a more natural way.

 Do you have a stupid question to ask about cats?
 Are there any other things new cat owners should know about on Ask A Stupid Question Day?
 Let us know in the comments below!